 2) a non-CAG cell and the entry for the current PLMN in the updated "CAG information list" includes an "indication that the UE is only allowed to access 5GS via CAG cells";

-the AMF shall indicate to the SMF to perform a local release of all non-emergency PDU sessions associated with 3GPP access.
+the AMF may indicate to the SMF to perform a local release of all non-emergency PDU sessions associated with 3GPP access.
+The AMF shall not indicate to the SMF to release the emergency PDU session.
+If the AMF indicated to the SMF to perform a local release of all non-emergency PDU sessions associated with 3GPP access, the network shall behave as if the UE is registered for emergency services and shall set the 5GS registration result IE value to "Registered for emergency services" in the CONFIGURATION UPDATE COMMAND message.

 If the AMF: